Alternative login options

-While vcita's login page covers most use cases for users' login, we understand that partners may want to have their own login page or have vcita's login page customized to their needs.
+While our default login page covers most use cases for users' login, we understand that partners may want to have their own login page or have the default login page customized to their needs.

-Therefore, vcita offers several options for customizing your login page.
+Therefore, we offer several options for customizing your login page.

 Important

-As each integration and partner has its own specific requirements, we recommend contacting vcita for additional guidance when configuring your custom login page and we will be happy to assist with the process.
+As each integration and partner have their own specific requirements, we recommend contacting us for additional guidance when configuring your custom login page and we will be happy to assist with the process.

-For more information, please contact your dedicated success manager at vcita.
+For more information, please contact your dedicated success manager.

 This is the simplest approach for customizing your login page.

-With this method, you'll use vcita's login page configured with your custom domain and branding colors.
+With this method you'll use the default login page configured with your custom domain and brand colors.

 What is required?

-- vcita will grant you a dedicated URL that you'll need to add as a CNAME record with your hosting service provider.
+3. We will grant you a dedicated URL that you'll need to add as a CNAME record with your hosting service provider

-For further assistance, please contact your dedicated success manager at vcita.
+For further assistance, please contact your dedicated success manager.

-We understand that on some occasions you may prefer having your own login page rather than using vcita's one.
+We understand that on some occasions you may prefer having your own login page rather than using the default one.

 This can be helpful if your company has multiple services and products living under one website, and you want to have a global login page to your website and manage the login to each one of the products separately.